Turkesterone: Benefits, Side Effects & Results

 turkesterone before and after

-This turkesterone user gained 8 pounds in 2 months.
+This turkesterone user on Reddit gained 8 pounds in 2 months.
 His dosage began at 400 mg/day and ended at 800 mg/day.
 He sourced his own raw turkesterone and experienced no notable changes in hormones (recorded via blood tests).

 Visually, he looks fuller and more muscular in the after picture.
 There also appears to be less subcutaneous body fat at the bottom of his abdomen.
 His midsection now has a more flat or straight shape, in contrast to some (stubborn) belly fat being more pronounced at the bottom (in the before picture).